-- 29. The success of health promotion interventions will depend on the following principles: - (a) Existence in countries of knowledge and skills for the implementation of evidencebased health promotion; - (b) Integration of health promotion into all health programmes with clearly-defined goals and objectives; - (c) Systematization of the use of the interventions to complement priority health programmes; - (d) (d) Recognition of health as a resource for development and achievement of equity in communities and within countries; of expenditure on health as an investment in human resources and development; of policies and practices that avoid harming individual health, protect the environment, restrict trade in or production of harmful goods and substances, and safeguard health in the workplace;15 - (e) Tapping the potential for health promotion in all sectors, creating partnerships and identifying non-health sector actors in support of peace, shelter, education, food, adequate income, a stable ecosystem, social justice, respect for human rights and equity that are conditions for health and that can reduce poverty which is the greatest threat to health.
+- 29. The success of health promotion interventions will depend on the following principles: - (a) Existence in countries of knowledge and skills for implementation of evidence-based health promotion; - (b) Integration of health promotion into all health programmes with clearly defined goals and objectives; - (c) Systematization of the use of the interventions to complement priority health programmes; - (d) Recognition of health as a resource for development and achievement of equity incommunities and within countries; of expenditure on health as an investment in human

-15WHO (1997).
+15 WHO (1997).
 Jakarta Declaration, p.
 5.